Ancient History Tour

 6. Athens, Greece

-Travel onwards by train to Athens, cradle of Western civilization and the birthplace of democracy.
+Travel onwards by train to Athens, the cradle of Western civilization and the birthplace of democracy.

 You simply can't miss the majestic Parthenon temple, built on top of the Acropolis in the 5th century BC.